explodinglabs/jsonrpcclient/doc/index.rst

 Here's the full list of exceptions, if you need to handle them individually:

 InvalidRequest
-    The request being sent is not valid json.
+    The request being sent is not valid JSON.

 ConnectionError
     There was a network issue, timeout, or invalid HTTP response.